nateeo/voxspell-2.0/README.md

 # voxspell 2.0
 #### A spelling application targeted at native English learners aged 7-10, developed by Nathan Hur
-voxspell 1.0 (prototype) was developed by Nathan Hur and Harry Lim Some code written by Harry Lim remains in the application with permission. this version is for evaluation purposes and has a Evaluation-only unlock all level mode (see usage guide)
+voxspell 1.0 (prototype) was developed by Nathan Hur and Harry Lim.

+*Some code written by Harry Lim remains in the application with written permission.*

+This version is for evaluation purposes and has a Evaluation-only unlock all level mode (see usage guide)

 ##quick start
-Download/clone as .zip, extract and run the run.sh script (requires Oracle Java 1.7 and festival text-to-speech)
+Download/clone as .zip, extract and run the run.sh script (requires Oracle Java 1.8 and festival text-to-speech)

 ##brief usage guide